zwolsman/ProjectEuler/README.md

 # ProjectEuler
-My own collection of solution to the answers in Kotlin
+My own collection of solutions in Kotlin

-# How to run?
+## How to run?

 You simply need to install the Kotlin compiler and run the following command